 The Read Data instruction is to read data out from the device.
 The instruction is initiated by driving the $\overline{\text{CS}}$ pin low and then sending the instruction code "03h" with following a 24-bit address (A23- A0) into the SI pin.
 After the address is received, the data byte of the addressed memory location will be shifted out on the SO pin at the falling edge of SCK with most significant bit (MSB) first.
 The address is automatically incremented to the next higher address after byte of data is shifted out allowing for a continuous stream of data.
 This means that the entire memory can be accessed with a single instruction as long as the clock continues.
 The instruction is completed by driving $\overline{\text{CS}}$ high.
 The Read Data instruction sequence is shown in Figure 7-10.
-If a Read Data instruction is issued while an Erase, Program or Write Status Register cycle is in process (BUSY=1) the instruction is ignored and will not have any effects on the current cycle.
-The Read Data instruction allows clock rates from D.C to a maximum of frects (see AC Electrical Characteristics).
+If a Read Data instruction is issued while an Erase, Program or Write Status Register cycle is in process (BUSY = 1) the instruction is ignored and does not have any effects on the current cycle.
+The Read Data instruction allows clock rates from D.C to a maximum frequency of fR as defined in Section 8.6, AC Electrical Characteristics.